 RYSE established its Education + Justice Department to directly address inequities within two systems that intersect at various points and all too often have a disproportionately negative impact on youth of color.

-Demanding and obtaining equity within our education and justice systems is essential for our youth and our society as a whole.
+In service to RYSE's Theory of Liberation, the Education + Justice Department demands and obtains equity within our education and justice systems that is essential for our youth and our society as a whole.
 Grounded in love and rage, we examine and critique systems that are built on historic trauma, race, gender, and class structures and work toward transformation.

 - Justice RYSing: This workshop provides basic knowledge of young people’s rights and what they can expect when being searched, detained, or arrested by school police or school resource officers.

 - Study Up: RYSE’s tutoring program provides academic support to our members.
 Every Monday through Friday, members are welcome to drop in for help on their assignments or tests.

 - Youth Policy Institute: This is a youth-driven policy project to ensure that youth voice is prioritized around education, juvenile and criminal justice, and economic practices and policies that impact their lives.
 Youth will have an opportunity to get hands-on training and experience in research, writing, advocacy, and other leadership skills.
 The youth-led policy analysis will dive deeper and support the development of a policy or campaign platform based on the findings.
 RYSE will be working with community and academic partners on these efforts.

 - Case Management Support: Available for youth who express interest in getting regular support in meeting their Education and Career goals.
 We also offer support for young people who have had contact with the juvenile justice system, helping them create plans for successful reentry and reintegration back into the community.